Erin’s Recipe Rundown

 - Bake for 60-70 minutes, or until an inserted toothpick comes out clean and the top feels slightly firm to the touch.

 - Cool the cake in the pan for 20-30 minutes.
-Then carefully insert the pan, to let the cake slide out and continue cooling on a wire rack.
+Then carefully invert the pan, to let the cake slide out and continue cooling on a wire rack.
+Let the cake cool completely before frosting.

-- Let the cake cool completely before frosting.
-To make the frosting, in a medium bowl beat together the butter and cream cheese until light and fluffy.
+- In a medium bowl beat together the butter and cream cheese until light and fluffy.

 - Beat in the powdered sugar followed by the milk and vanilla.